Activity: Actual events or actions that take place as part of the project to achieve goals and objectives.

 Project: A planned undertaking or organized set of services designed to achieve specific outcomes that are time-limited.
 (Note: A successful project may become an ongoing program of the organization.)

 Technical Assistance: Operational or managerial assistance given to a nonprofit organization.
-It may include fundraising assistance, budgeting, or financial planning, project planning, legal advice, marketing, or other aids to management.
+It may include fundraising assistance, budgeting, or financial planning, project planning, legal advice, marketing, evaluation design or planning, or other aids to management.
 Assistance may be offered directly by a foundation or corporate staff member or in the form of a grant to pay for the services of a consultant.